sonic-net/SONiC/doc/port-add-del-dynamically/dynamic_port_add_del_hld.md

 9. Portsyncd will remove the port entry from state db

-## Modules that “listen” to changes on config port table & App port table
+## Modules that “listen” to changes on config port table, App port table and State port table

 #### SWSS - Portsyncd:
 •   ADD PORT - Receive new port from port config table, add the port info to APP DB (update speed, interface_type, autoneg, adv_speeds, adv_interface_types).<br />